BurnGames/NodeMCServer/README.md

 ===
 This is but a single piece of a large effort to create an entire Minecraft server written in Node.

+Development
+===
+To update your modules, simply run

+    node install.js

+This will download and install both NPM modules, and our own modules.

 To Do
 ===
 - Add tile entities